osisoft/PI-Adapter/V1/Installation/Uninstall the adapter.md

 # Uninstall the adapter

-Complete the procedure appropriate for your operating system to uninstall an OSIsoft adapter:
+Complete the procedure appropriate for your operating system to uninstall a PI adapter:

 ## Windows

-1. To delete the OSIsoft adapter program files from a Windows device, use the Windows Control Panel uninstall application process.
+1. To delete the PI adapter program files from a Windows device, use the Windows Control Panel uninstall application process.

     **Note:** The configuration, data, and log files are not deleted by the uninstall process.